paul-nechifor/lemon-cake/readme.md

   by achived by storing $filename and $dirname in the env that gets passed to them.

+- Look at a disassembly of the program to see which ar the most important instructions that need to be supported.

 - Introduce C escape sequences for strings.

 - Add an argument to `new\_object` to not run gc so that I don't have to set